mann1x/pimax_bs_manager/README.md

 Limitations:
 - Only the first 2 base stations status is displayed in the system tray hover text
 - All the base stations in range are discovered and triggered on via wakeup
+- Tested only on my HTC BS with latest firmware and on Windows 10

 Requirements:
 - HTC Base stations 1.0